indigo-dc/synergy-doc/doc/admin.md

 ```
 The _topics_ parameter is used by Nova for informing listeners about the state changes of the VMs.
 In case some other service (e.g. Ceilometer) is listening on the default topic _notifications_, to avoid the competition on consuming the notifications, please define a new topic specific for Synergy (e.g. _topics = notifications,**synergy_notifications**_).

-Then restart the nova services on the Compute node.
+Then restart the nova services on the Controller and Compute node.

 ### Configure Controller to use Synergy